davy7125/polyphone/en/manual/soundfont-browser.md

-The soundfont browser is a link between Polyphone and the soundfont repository of the Polyphone website.
+The soundfont browser is a link between Polyphone and the soundfont library of the Polyphone website.
 It allows you, directly in Polyphone, to download, test and possibly re-use soundfonts.

 ## Browsing soundfonts {#doc_browse}

-To open the soundfont browser, click on :guilabel:`Online repository` or write a keyword on the [home screen](manual/index.md).
+To open the soundfont browser, click on :guilabel:`Online library` or write a keyword on the [home screen](manual/index.md).
 Once the soundfont browser is open in a new tab, it is possible to search, sort and filter the results.